ee-uet/UETRV_Pcore_doc/README.md

 ### Verification

-UET_Pcore uses RISOF framework to run Architecture Compatibility Tests (ACTs).
+UETRV_Pcore uses RISOF framework to run Architecture Compatibility Tests (ACTs).
 Instructions to run these tests can be followed in [verif](/verif/) directory.